futureimperfect/everythingisgray/source/_posts/2013-05-30-on-migrating-from-wordpress-to-octopress.markdown

 ## Create _heroku Directory for Deployment

-I opted to keep the generated Heroku site in a separate directory so I can add `public` to my `.gitignore`.
+I opted to keep the generated Heroku site in a separate repository so I can add `public` to my `.gitignore`.
 This will help keep your commit history clean, as not (nearly) every file that Git is tracking will change every time you re-generate your site.

 ``` bash
 cd ~/Sites/<sitename>